-Both Health and Social Care Partnership Strategic Plans identify health Improvement and health inequality reduction as key outcomes for Health and Social Care Partnerships and recognise the importance of planning and delivering Health and Social Care in partnership with CPPs.
+Both Health and Social Care Partnership Strategic Plans identify health improvement and health inequality reduction as key outcomes for Health and Social Care Partnerships and recognise the importance of planning and delivering Health and Social Care in partnership with CPPs.

-This work has run concurrently with the NHS Forth Valley Clinical Services Review (CSR).
-The purpose of the CSR is to inform the development of the next NHS Forth Valley Health Care Strategy.
+This work has run concurrently with the NHS Forth Valley Clinical Services Review (CSR) and the development of the NHS Forth Valley Healthcare Strategy.
 Delivering improvement on the majority of the themes emerging from the CSR is contingent upon positive partnership working between NHS Forth Valley and the 3 CPPs.

-Clarity of Senior NHS Forth Valley representation on all 3 CPP Leadership groups has been established with the NHS Board Chairman, Chief Executive, Director of Public Health and CHP General Manager being represented on CPP Leadership Groups.
+Clarity of Senior NHS Forth Valley representation on all 3 CPP Leadership groups has been established with the NHS Board Chairman, Chief Executive, Director of Public Health and CSD General Manager being represented on CPP Leadership Groups.
 The Director of Public Health has re-established the Forth Valley Health Improvement and Health Inequalities Group.